rizome-dev/rizome/README.md

 rizome sync --non-interactive
 ```

 The `sync` command provides an interactive checkbox interface for selecting which providers to sync.
-Providers enabled in your registry (see `rizome setup`) are pre-selected by default.
+Providers enabled in your registry (see `rizome init` provider setup phase) are pre-selected by default.
 You can override these selections during interactive sync.

 This will create/update individual provider configuration files for enabled providers.
 Default providers include:
 - `CLAUDE.md` - Claude Code and Claude API